KatiaVi/SmartFlashCards/README.md

 Smart FlashCards is a web application that lets you quickly create and practice virtual flashcards for language learning.
 It does so by automatically generating translations and pronunciation audio for the words/phrases the user wants to learn.
 Currently, Smart FlashCards supports over 10 languages (including Hindi, German, Japanese, Korean, Russian, Spanish and others).

 ## Motivation
-Quarantine resulted in me trying a lot of new things, including trying to learn Korean.
+In addition to bread-making, dalgona coffee-making and other quarantine activities, I added learn Korean to my list.
 To practice Korean vocab, I used regular flashcards.
 One thing that I wished I could do was also hear the correct pronunciation of the words when practicing, since Korean uses a different alphabet from English and has sounds that I wasn't yet used to.
 Cue Smart Flashcards!

 ## Who would use this?
 Interested language learners who want to learn the basic vocabulary of a new language.
 This is especially targetted for learners who:
 1. Want to hear the words/phrases they are learning
-2. Want to get started quickly, without the added cost of googling a translation/update the language of their keyboard
+2. Want to get started quickly, without the added time cost of googling a translation/updating the language of their keyboard

 Ex: Someone who is going on vacation to Germany and would like to learn some basic words/phrases.
-Smart Flashcards will help them create a deck with all those phrases/words quickly.
+Smart FlashCards will help them create a deck with all those phrases/words quickly.
 When practicing their deck, the vacationer will start to familiarize themselves with both how the word is written and spoken, helping really solidify what they're learning.

 ## Walkthrough (German Vacationer Example, let's name her Anne)
 1. Anne visits the homepage and fills out some info to get her unique learning space link.